OpenFn/project/.github/ISSUE_TEMPLATE/feature-request.md

 - [ ] Mapping Spec: Ensure mapping specifications are complete and linked.
 - [ ] API Docs: Ensure all relevant API documentation is linked.
 - [ ] Workflow Diagrams: Ensure workflow diagrams are complete and linked.
+- [ ] VPN Access: Ensure VPN Access is provided if required to run the workflow
 - [ ] Toggl: Ensure the Toggl project name is provided.